If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an

-The glamour of Old Hollywood is timeless, so you don’t have to wait until the holiday season to purchase one of these classic film-themed gifts.
+The glamour of Old Hollywood is timeless, but the holiday season is a great time to purchase one of these classic film-themed gifts.
 In addition to curating broadcast lineups of the greatest films of all time (from one of the largest film libraries in the world), Turner Classic Movies has also curated a wide variety of gifts for the classic film fan in your life — or yourself, if that’s you.
 And if you subscribe to Hulu Live or Sling TV, you can stream all the TCM movies your heart desires.
-If you’re not subscribed, Hulu Live costs just $54.99 a month after a free seven-day trial.
+If you’re not subscribed, Hulu Live costs just $64.99 a month after a free seven-day trial.
 That means you can officially cut the cable cord and unlock access to dozens of live channels including sports and news, plus the massive Hulu streaming library.
 With Sling TV, you’ll pay just $10 for the first month and you get to stream top TV shows, movie favorites, live sports, and tons more.

-Below, see our list of the best of these gifts for classic movie lovers.
-From film collections to retro accessories (dare you to watch anything from Clara Bow’s filmography and NOT want to buy a cloche hat) and of course plenty of books for classic movie lovers.
-For more items to shop check out picks for the best cocktail books film buffs should own, and more great gifts for cinephiles.
+Below, see our list of the best of these gifts for classic movie lovers, from film collections to books for cinephiles.
+For more items to shop, check out picks for the best cocktail books film buffs should own, and more great gifts for move lovers.

 “Turner Classic Movies Cinematic Cities: New York: The Big Apple on the Big Screen” by Christian Blauvelt